All Episodes

 We're just trying to toughen you up.

-Now the um the accuser in the Duke Lacrosse case gave birth late yesterday at uh the University of North Carolina hospital.
+Now, the accuser in the Duke La Crosse case gave birth late yesterday at University of North Carolina Hospital.

 Her pregnancy had not been public knowledge until now.